Stronger Security: Using Passive DNS Data to Look Beyond Black and White

 New Data Enables Flexible Security and Fraud Analytics

 There are many examples of security tools offering rigid expectations.
 Whitelists and blacklists pass or block execution of software (even though hackers use stolen credentials to traverse networks with impunity).
-Next generation firewalls keep bad traffic out (even though bad stuff keeps getting in).
+Next-generation firewalls keep bad traffic out (but many substandard or cheap solutions can let bad stuff in).
 Data loss prevention tools stop leakage of sensitive data (while PII, CHD, PHI, and every other kind of secret information somehow escape into the wild).
-Vulnerability scanners will keep you apprised of danger (even though scanners pump out so many “alerts” that security pros are numbed by the flood of data).
+Vulnerability scanners will keep you apprised of danger (even though scanners pump out so many "alerts" that security pros are numbed by the flood of data).

 At Neustar, we recommend a less rigid approach evolving security and fraud prevention challenges.
 To block new threats, you must be able to do useful, programmatic analysis that exposes big threats before they do damage.
 And that means you need a whole lot of new data.

 Passive DNS Data Provides Powerful Security Insights